ChiaHanTu/my-library/Network/DNS.md

 > canonical name,  points from an alias domain to a "canonical" domain.

-- must point to an domain.
+- must point to an domain, not an IP address.
+-